cnclabs/CNTN/README.md

 |--data/
   |--semeval_wo_stem
   |--inspec_wo_stem
+  |--test.txt
 ```

 The dataset we used is from Hulth2003 and SemEval2010 with removing stopwords and stemming.
+And it contains a toy testing document.

 ### 1.3.
 Getting Started
 #### Download